beeware/Python-Apple-support/USAGE.md

 ### Using Objective C

-Once you've added the Python XCframework to your project, you'll need to initialize the Python runtime in your Objective C code (This is step 10 of the iOS guide linked above).
+Once you've added the Python XCFramework to your project, you'll need to initialize the Python runtime in your Objective C code (This is step 10 of the iOS guide linked above).
 This initialization should generally be done as early as possible in the application's lifecycle, but definitely needs to be done